hashicorp/otto/website/source/intro/vagrant-successor.html.markdown

 Otto will replace Vagrant over time.

 While we believe Otto is a successor to Vagrant, Vagrant development will continue for years to come.
-Otto is actually built on top of Vagrant in many cases and improvements in Vagrant benefit Otto users as well.
+Otto is built on Vagrant, so improvements to Vagrant will benefit Otto users as well.

 ### Improvements Over Vagrant